2 Days in Dubrovnik | Itinerary + Extension Options

 Kayak tour (or boat trip) to Lokrum Island

 Escape the crowds and visit the cursed island of Lokrum.
 Ferries depart from Old Port in Dubrovnik.
-Tickets are 150 kunas roundtrip (this includes entrance to Lokrum), depart every 30 minutes in the summer (less often other seasons), and whisk you to Lokrum in 15 minutes.
+Tickets are $30 roundtrip (this includes entrance to Lokrum), depart every 30 minutes in the summer (less often other seasons), and whisk you to Lokrum in 15 minutes.

 Hike among the cypress, pine, and olive trees (you can cover the entire island in two hours), sunbath, swim, and visit the botanical gardens.
 Don't forget comfortable walking shoes and a bathing suit/towel.

-This makes for a great half day excursion on your own using the ferry.
+This makes for a great half day excursion during your 2 days in Dubrovnik.

 Drinks and Cliff Jumping at Buza Bar